Last Updated on

 The house is built with coral stones and plastered with gypsum, and the windows are beautifully engraved ornaments.
 The house is like no other house in Saudi Arabia, but time has not been gentle with this beautiful house and its now in desperately in need of repair and protection.

-The only way to get to the Farasan Island is by the FREE public ferry from Jizan departing twice a day.
+The only way to get to the Farasan Islands is by the FREE public ferry from Jizan departing twice a day.

 The journey between Jizan and Farasan takes approximately one hour.